 - If information requested is not available, the term N/A or the words 'not available' should be included, where appropriate. - Supplementary information may be appended with the initial report form for clarification if considered relevant/deemed necessary by the reporter.
 Supplementary information may also be sent to btosafety@hpra.ie.
 Please ensure the report ID number is included on all documentation provided.
-See below. - A contact name, telephone number and email address must be provided to facilitate the HPRA to follow up cases, as appropriate. - All reports should be dated (note that reports submitted online will receive an automatic date-stamp).
+See belowSee below for information on reporting identification number (assigned at reporting site) and HPRA case reference number. - A contact name, telephone number and email address must be provided to facilitate the HPRA to follow up cases, as appropriate. - All reports should be dated (note that reports submitted online will receive an automatic date-stamp).